Yibbum: When yibbum applies

 Even if some of the brothers do not meet all the conditions to be eligible for yibbum, as long as there is one that does, yibbum applies to him.
-If there is no brother who meets all of the conditions, neither yibbum nor halitzah applies, except if the widow is forbidden to marry the brother as a result of a prohibition not involving the punishment of kares (spiritual excision), in which case halitzah would apply.
+If there is no brother who meets all of the conditions, neither yibbum nor halizah applies, except if the widow is forbidden to marry the brother as a result of a prohibition not involving the punishment of kareth (spiritual excision), in which case halitzah would apply.

 Restrictions related to yibbum

 It is forbidden for any of the widows to remarry until yibbum or halizah has been performed.
 If the deceased left multiple wives yibbum may only be performed with one of them, at which time the remaining wives are permitted to remarry.
 Likewise, if yibbum is not performed, halizah is only performed with one of the widows, after which all of them may remarry.